Metro1998/undergraduate_design/README.md

 The agent is based on the **SAC**(soft actor and critic).
 The basic model is defined in `model.py` and a SAC class is in `sac.py`.

-## Hyparameters
+## How to excute
-I'm sorry there is no api in terminal, and if you wanna to change the hyparameters, just change the config instance which is in `main.py`
+I'm sorry there is no api in terminal, and if you wanna to change the hyparameters, just change the config instance which is in `main.py`.
+Just excute `main.py`, and the instance trainer_and_evaluater will train and evaluate automately.

 ## Result
 The comparison is so complicated that I just upload one pic to demonstrate the performance of the algorithm.